galaxyproject/galaxy-hub/content/blog/2022-07-13-Galaxy-Wellbeing-Blog-4/index.md

 * Take walks or engage in outdoor activities.
 * Meet or talk with family or friends.
 * Join community programs.
-* Engage in activities that increase social interaction
+* Engage in activities that increase social interaction.

 # Equating one’s work with self-worth